M-Rehan0/ensf400-lab2/README_1.md

-This is Muhammad Rehan's repo forked from podgaietska/ensf400-lab2.
+This is Rehan's repo forked from podgaietska/ensf400-lab2.